mbakhiet/SimpleToDo/README.md

 ## Notes

 I had trouble downloading Android Studio, using git, and creating my gif.
 As well as understanding how the various parts of the app interacted.
+I also meant to email this but accidentally left it as a draft, sorry for my mistake.

 ## License